cwienberg/spark-sorting-helpers/README.md

 ## Development

 This package is built using `sbt`.
 You can run the tests with `sbt test`.
+You can lint with `sbt scalafmt`.
+You can use `+` in front of a directive to cross-build, though you'll need Java 8 (as opposed to Java 11) to cross-build to Scala 2.11.